Award Descriptions & All-Star Rules

 We created this special award to help recognize the effort and participation of Journeyman parents.
 The parents who have won this award put the kids first and never needed to be reminded of what this program is all about.

-Please review the rules in regard to YAMO Game eligibility and selection.
+Please review the rules in regards to All-Star eligibility and selection.
 Keep in mind that this is an “All-Star” Game.
-Those elite players, agree or not, are afforded an “extra” game (by extra we mean not part of the budget of Journeyman Basketball, more of a donation from the program to the kids).
+Those elite players, agree or not, are afforded an “extra” game.

 Rule #2 – A Journeyman must have a minimum of 7 games ATTENDED in order to have his votes counted.